Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Aug7, coder Liu suggest to change the prototype due to interactive experience is bad.

 Aug6, not just my app, js.design could help me to analyse other app prototype.
 I used to critisize interfaces are not perfect or against our habit.
 Well, it's time to transfer my word to image and logic.

 Aug2, i think auto-play is necessary, set a 3 seconds No. show up to allow users find software button.
 If constantly move from dock to software, that would be too annoying.